alantech/alanlang-docs/docs/tutorial.md

 ```

 Assuming the default `i64` constructor function and the more recent `fma` definition are already defined.

-!!! note

-    Type inference from non-generic functions based on their statements is planned for a future release, potentially reducing the anonymous function definition from `fn (s: string) -> bool = s < "a"` to something like `fn s => s < "a"` (exact syntax TBD), but a consistent "tie-breaker" logic needs to be fully specified so this does what users expect it to.

 We use string ordering to figure out which strings begin with capital letters (because their first character is earlier in ASCII and unicode ordering than the lowercase letters) and keep only those, then we compute the `len` of each substring, then we add them together, and finally print the output number.
 Because `i64` now has a default constructor, even when we called it a second time with only lowercase words, we'll get the expected value of `0` in this situation.